Sean V. Cohan

 I care most about understanding how software actually works.
 I’m especially interested in networking, systems programming, and the more fundamental structures that make a computer work.
 I like to think about how data moves, how processs actually communicate, and how these layers come together to form a (ideally) seamless experience.

-That said, I think that mindset can apply to everything from front-end web design to the lowest-level hardware-focused roles.
-I enjoy working anywhere I can build something clear, reliable, and useful, and I’m always excited to pick up new tools or explore new ideas.
+That said, I think that mindset can apply to everything from front-end web design to low-level hardware-focused roles.
+I enjoy working anywhere I can build something clear, reliable, and useful.

 My goal is to just keep learning and keep teaching.
-No matter what, there will always be a new approach to explore, or there will be way to dig deeper into what I already know.
-I try to be generous with my knowledge and experience, and take any opportunity I can find to be helpful and share something with someone else.
-Every task is a chance to grow or learn.
+No matter what I’m working on, there will always be a new approach, or there will be way to dig deeper into what I already know.
+I try to be generous and patient with my knowledge and experience, and take any opportunity I can find to be helpful and share something with someone else.

 Beyond CS